-By September 12, 2017, all municipal advisor professionals must take and pass the MSRB’s Municipal Advisor Representative Qualification Examination (Series 50) to continue engaging in municipal advisory activities.
+As of September 12, 2017, all municipal advisor professionals must take and pass the MSRB’s Municipal Advisor Representative Qualification Examination (Series 50) before engaging in municipal advisory activities on behalf of a municipal advisor firm.
 The passing score for the Series 50 exam is 71 percent.
-The MSRB administered a pilot test to set the passing score and validate the bank of test questions for the permanent exam.
-Pilot participants who passed the Series 50 pilot exam will be qualified as municipal advisor representatives and are not be required to take the permanent Series 50 exam.
+Instructions on how an individual enrolls to take the Series 50 exam are available here (see Question 10).

 Additional Information about the Series 50 Examination

-To assist municipal advisor professionals in preparing for the Series 50 exam, the MSRB provides a content outline that includes exam topics, sample questions and reference material.
+To assist municipal advisor professionals in preparing for the Series 50 exam, the MSRB provides a content outline that includes exam topics and sample questions.
 The content of the test covers the roles and responsibilities of municipal advisor professionals as well as applicable rules and regulations.
 A volunteer committee of municipal advisor professionals developed the content outline for the exam, which was approved by the MSRB Board of Directors in January 2015 and filed with the Securities and Exchange Commission in April 2015.
 Read more about the development of the municipal advisor representative qualification exam.